raspberrypilearning/cd-my-favourite-celebrity/en/step_2.md

 ## Getting started

+--- task ---

-+ Go to the [the starter Trinket](https://trinket.io/html/15bfdbad45){:target="_blank"}.
+Go to the [the starter Trinket](https://trinket.io/html/15bfdbad45){:target="_blank"}.
 Here, you will see a box containing an example website project.
 On the right-hand side is the website, and on the left-hand side is the code that makes the website.

 ![Web page and code in Trinket](images/htmlStarterTrinket.png)